Fully Sparse Fusion for 3D Object Detection: Methodology

-Our framework comprises a total of three heads.
-These three heads are dedicated to generating LiDAR reference bounding boxes, camera reference bounding boxes, and final bounding boxes, respectively.
-The structures of these heads are the same.
-Each head is divided into two branches, namely regression branch and classification branch.
+Our framework comprises four heads: a head is dedicated to classifying and voting points in \S\ref{sec:lidar inst generation}.
+Two heads are dedicated to generating LiDAR reference bounding boxes and camera reference bounding boxes in \S\ref{sec:inst_shape_refine}.
+And one head is used for generating final bounding boxes in \S\ref{sec:inst_pred}.